preethbera/AI-Powered-Personal-Farming-Assistant/README.md

 All alerts are **multichannel** — farmers receive messages via **Twilio SMS** for offline accessibility and **in-app notifications** within the web interface for connected users.
 These reminders are **localized and language-optimized**, ensuring that critical warnings (e.g., disaster alerts) and regular advisories (e.g., input schedules, scheme deadlines, mandi trends) are clear, actionable, and easily understood by every farmer.

 ---

 ### 6. Knowledge Engine

-AgriNOVA’s **Knowledge Engine** serves as the cognitive backbone of the advisory ecosystem, combining **retrieval-augmented generation (RAG)** with structured reasoning.
+The **Knowledge Engine** serves as the cognitive backbone of the advisory ecosystem, combining **retrieval-augmented generation (RAG)** with structured reasoning.
 It draws contextually relevant information from a **vectorized agricultural knowledge base**—comprising crop guides, pest and disease manuals, fertilizer schedules, and regional cropping calendars—while also linking to **semantic sources like the AgriKG knowledge graph** to establish logical relationships between crops, pests, nutrients, and environmental factors.

 The engine continuously synchronizes with **government advisories**, **scientific updates**, and **market intelligence feeds** to maintain regulatory accuracy and temporal relevance.
-Through this hybrid of static domain knowledge and dynamic web intelligence, AgriNOVA ensures every response is **evidence-backed, legally compliant, and geographically localized**, enabling precise, actionable, and trustworthy guidance for farmers.
+Through this hybrid of static domain knowledge and dynamic web intelligence, the system ensures every response is **evidence-backed, legally compliant, and geographically localized**, enabling precise, actionable, and trustworthy guidance for farmers.

 ---

 ### 7. Wellbeing & Safety Layer (Sentiment Analysis & Escalation)

-AgriNOVA uses **sentiment analysis** on voice and text inputs to detect stress or distress indicators in farmer interactions.
+The assistant uses **sentiment analysis** on voice and text inputs to detect stress or distress indicators in farmer interactions.
 A calculated **Red Score** quantifies emotional risk based on language tone, frequency of negative terms, and contextual triggers like crop loss or debt.
-When the score exceeds a set threshold, the system automatically **switches to empathetic response mode**, pauses hazardous recommendations, and **alerts a designated reporting authority** .
+When the score exceeds a set threshold, the system automatically **switches to empathetic response mode**, pauses hazardous recommendations, and **alerts a designated reporting authority**.
 Sensitive data remains anonymized, ensuring farmer safety, privacy, and emotional wellbeing.

 ---

 <img width="1092" height="406" alt="arch01 drawio" src="https://github.com/user-attachments/assets/d1de4539-b4f0-4d5c-a073-9995041141b8" />

 ### System Architecture Overview